PWG48/oo-chess/ASSIGNMENT.md

 * Your Design Document is a good piece of technical writing with sections, descriptive prose, etc.
 * Your Design Document includes UML diagrams:
       * A class-diagram documenting the classes in the system.
-      * An object-diagram depicting a chess-game after several moves;
+      * An object-diagram depicting a chess-game after several moves.
       * An interaction diagram depicting the interaction between objects when:
          *  A user enters a valid move;
          *  A user enters an invalid move;